-After finishing our tea we decided to try our hand at Lotus flower making which is a form of meditation.
-A really kind lady called Yeonok Lee talked us through step by step how to make this beautiful creation.
+After finishing our tea we decided to try our hand at Lotus flower making, which is a form of meditation.
+A really kind lady called Yeonok Lee talked us through step by step on how to make this beautiful creation.
 She was so patient with us helping us every step of the way.
 She also shared some food with us as she could see we were hungry as we had previously been at the demonstration supporting the Comfort Women of Seoul.

 It was a delicate process after the hard decision of choosing what colour petals we were going to use.
 Pinching the petals and gluing it onto the fine stems.

-However it was worth the time as our final creations were revealed!
+However, it was worth the time as our final creations were revealed!

 And the price of all this.
 Absolutely free!
 No intense asking for donations.
 Just a voluntary donation pot sat quietly on the table.

 At the end of the experience, we thanked Yeonok for her kindness.
 We were touched when she said that she felt like we were her family.

 The Templestay Information Centre is great for giving details on different temples throughout Korea which allow tourists to stay in them.
 Their advice is free and they will help you book your stay or give you the information for free.
 That’s a bonus on top of the experience to get crafty in Seoul.

 Upstairs, there is a Buddhist restaurant which we were taken to by a Korean friend a few nights later by chance.
 Here everything served is vegetarian and you can help yourself to unlimited side dishes of different types of vegetables with your vegetarian main course.
 The food was so good here and I came away feeling very satisfied.